Murder of Abby Choi: Personal background

+Choi was born in an ordinary family.
+Some time after her birth, her mother Cheung Yin-fa (張燕花) divorced her biological father and married Tsoi Cho-san (蔡楚生), with whom she had two daughters.
+Cheung and Tsoi later made a fortune by operating construction and mining businesses in mainland China.
+Some estimated Choi's personal net worth at the time of her death to be over HK$100 million.
+Choi also engaged in philanthropy by co-founding Paomes Charitable Organisation, a group dedicated to helping stray animals.

+Choi married Alex Kwong when she was 18 years old and had two children during their three-year-long marriage which ended in divorce.
+Later, Choi formed a new family with Chris Tam Fong-Chun (譚方駿), whose wealthy father, Tam Chuk-kwan (譚澤均), was quite well-known as one of the founders of the restaurant chain Tamjai Yunnan Mixian (譚仔雲南米線).
+Tam and Choi, who held a wedding ceremony in 2016 but never legally married, had two children together.
+Choi maintained a close relationship with ex-husband Kwong and his kin despite the divorce.

-Discovery of Choi's death
+Discovery of Choi's remains

-On 24 February 2023, three days after her disappearance, the headless corpse of 28-year-old Abby Choi was discovered at a Tai Po village house in Hong Kong.
+On 24 February 2023, three days after her disappearance, the headless corpse of 28-year-old Choi was discovered at a Tai Po village house in Hong Kong.
 Reportedly, some of her body parts were hidden inside a refrigerator and some of them were cooked.
-The police therefore classified the case as murder.
-Choi was reported missing after she failed to pick up her daughter from school as she normally did and she last entered the car driven by her hired driver, who is also her ex-brother-in-law.
+Her skull and some of her ribs were found in a pot.
+The police, therefore, classified the case as murder.
+She was reported missing after she failed to pick up her daughter from school as she normally did and she last entered the car driven by her hired driver, who is also her ex-brother-in-law.
 A meat slicer and electric saw were also found at the scene, according to police statements to the press.

-According to news reports, Choi first debuted as an influencer before she subsequently expanded her career into mainstream media.
-She was known as a fashion icon who could mix and match pieces in ways that made her a trendsetter, and she had more than 100,000 followers on Instagram.
-She also regularly attended the Paris Fashion Week and had been featured in several magazines including Elle, Harper’s Bazaar and Vogue.
-Less than two weeks before her death, Choi was featured on the cover of fashion and luxury lifestyle magazine L’Officiel Monaco.

-As the eldest of three daughters, Choi grew up in a wealthy family that operated a construction business that had connections with businesses in China, and her personal net worth was more than HK$100 million.
-Choi also engaged in philanthropy by co-founding Paomes Charitable Organisation, a group dedicated to help stray animals.